7 Minimalist Habits that I’ve Learned from Living in a Small House

 Simplicity is always the interior design of a minimalist home.
 We want to sit down comfortably to relax after a long day at work.
-Use fewer pieces of furniture make a room more spacious.
+Use fewer pieces of furniture to make a room more spacious.

 When you have a smaller house, furniture needs to be functional as well.
 Just like ottomans, they provide the extra seats and footstool, add style to the home and provide storage that you can put the toys, throw blankets, games, etc.

 Furniture can be multi-functional.
 A dining table is not only for eating.
 I still remember the days I was doing homework with my siblings at the dinner table.
-After we’ve done our homework, we immediately put things away back to backpack.
-Clean up the table and get ready for the dinner.
+After we’ve done our homework, we immediately put things away back to the backpack.
+Clean up the table and get ready for dinner.
 It’s just an everyday habit, you do it and your house will always keep clean and tidy.
 Especially if you have a smaller house, a pile of paper on the table will clutter your space.

 Minimize Kitchen Gadgets and Condiments

 Learning to pare down your belongings to the essentials is important.
 Though many kitchen gadgets and appliances look fancy, they can easily take up a lot of space.
 How many times do they overflow your kitchen drawers and cupboards?
-Keeping a ton of them and not using just eat up all the space you have and clutter the countertops.
+Keeping a ton of them and not using them just eat up all the space you have and clutter the countertops.

 You really don’t need a ton of kitchen gadgets and appliances.
 Ask yourself how frequently do you use them and get rid of the duplicates.
 For example, you don’t need to have 3 can openers or 10 cookie sheets, right?